bradleyden/audio-nebula/README.md

 Frequency is used to affect the size and opacity of particles.

-Video walkthrough available here: https://www.youtube.com/watch?v=242zK0Id2nQ
+Video walkthrough can be viewed here: https://www.youtube.com/watch?v=242zK0Id2nQ

 ## Setup Guide
 Clone this repository to your local machine with a Python 3 development environment.
 This project relies on a GPU-driven visual output, so it may not work in an IDE or another virtual Python environment.